 1. Warby Parker

 Since 2010, Warby Parker has carved a niche for themselves by offering no-nonsense eyewear at a low price.
-In a Business Insider podcast interview, the company’s co-founders detail how they evolved a thriving company culture from small startup all the way to 1,000+ employees today.
+In a Business Insider interview, the company’s co-founders detail how they evolved a thriving company culture from small startup all the way to 1,000+ employees today.

 The first step, co-CEO Neil Blumenthal explains, is viewing your culture brand not just as a logo, but as a point of view.
 It’s what makes your company unique, and every new hire has a different take on what it should be.